“Attraction as physical catastrophe was not exactly news to Seamus Ferris. He had been besotted before.”

 ‘Wild, witty stories … Exhilarating’ Observer

-In this rapturous third collection, we encounter a ragbag of west of Ireland characters, many on the cusp between love and catastrophe, heartbreak and epiphany, resignation and hope.
-These stories show an Ireland in a condition of great flux but also as a place where older rhythms, and an older magic, somehow persist.
+In this rapturous story collection we encounter a ragbag of west of Ireland characters, many on the cusp between love and catastrophe, heartbreak and epiphany, resignation and hope.
+These stories affirm Kevin Barry as one of the world’s most accomplished and gifted writers, and show an Ireland in a condition of great flux but also as a place where older rhythms, and an older magic, somehow persist.

 “The master short story teller turns messy emotions into riveting tales of wounded Irish folk … One of the best collections you’ll read this year”